Devender9177/Hiring-for-Workday-Recruiting./README.md

-# Hiring-for-Workday-Recruiting.
+**Hiring: Workday Consultant**

-We are Hiring a Workday Consultant with 8+ years IT and 4+ years Workday experience.
-Must have strong skills in Recruiting, Security, integrations, data loads, reporting, and BP configuration.
-Excellent communication and ability to work in fast, global environments.
+Seeking a Workday Consultant with 8+ yrs IT and 4+ yrs Workday experience.
+Must have strong skills in Recruiting, Security, integrations, data loads, reporting, and BP config.
+Requires excellent communication and ability to work in fast, global environments.